 In many cases when a baby is stillborn no cause can be found.
-The death of these babies deaths remain ‘unexplained’, which can be particularly hard for grieving parents who want to understand what happened to their baby.
+The deaths of these babies remain ‘unexplained’, which can be particularly hard for grieving parents who want to understand what happened to their baby.
 However, whilst many stillbirths remain unexplained, there are a number of possible causes.

 Failure of the placenta is the most common known reason for a baby to be stillborn.
 About half of all stillbirths are linked to complications with the placenta.

 The placenta provides nutrients (food) and oxygen for the baby when he or she is growing in the womb, connecting the baby to its mother’s blood supply.
 It’s essentially the baby’s lifeline, crucial to growth and development.

 If the placenta doesn't work properly, the baby won’t receive enough nutrients or oxygen and fails to grow or develop.
 This is called intrauterine growth restriction (IUGR) or fetal growth restriction (FGR).

 Many stillborn babies affected by failure of the placenta seem otherwise healthy but are born smaller than expected.

 Reduced fetal movements is not a cause of stillbirth but it is one if the signs that a baby may not be getting enough food or oxygen.
 Reduced fetal movement is noticed by the mother in around half of stillbirths.